quil-lang/quilc/CONTRIBUTING.md

      making changes where suggested and pushing them to the PR branch.
   5. If all goes well, your code will be merged and you will be attributed in the ACKNOWLEDGEMENTS file.
+* Style.
+In general, follow the [Google Common-Lisp style guide](https://google.github.io/styleguide/lispguide.xml).
+If there is an inconsistency between the style guide and neighboring code, follow the style of the neighboring code.
+Use code formatting (indentation) that is equivalent to that of GNU Emacs' `common-lisp-mode`.
+* Be polite.